fabacab/wp-crosspost/readme.txt

 == Changelog ==

+= Version 0.4.1 =

+* Feature: Support cross-posting image attachments in posts.
+(This is in addition to a post's "featured image.")

 = Version 0.4 =

 * Feature: Cross-post featured images ([Post Thumbnails](https://codex.wordpress.org/Post_Thumbnails)).
 This works both for uploading and importing.
 Featured images you add to your local WordPress Media Library will be added to your site's Media Library on WordPress.com.